Storytellers Group (grade 2 & 3)

 Storytellers classes run for 45 minutes over eight weeks in term time.
 Classes begin in week two of each term.

 What happens in class?

 Storytellers classes are spent on silly and engaging activities, focussed on creative language, text interpretation, improvisation, movement, and storytelling.
 Each Speech and Drama activity (disguised as a game) has the potential to become a small performing opportunity for our Storytellers, giving both the keen performers and the budding stage stars the chance to extend their confidence in a safe environment.

 Can parents stay and watch?

 We prefer if parents do not stay to watch, as your presence can be a little distracting for our students and teachers.

 What performing opportunities will my child have?

-Storytellers have the opportunity to take part in our eisteddfod, their first studio exam, and the annual concert.
+Storytellers have the opportunity to take part in our Imagination Festival in term two, a Studio Award in term three, and our Annual Concert in term four.
 All performing opportunities are completely optional and there is no extra fee for being involved.